frederic-perez/AmE-dictionary/data/idioms.md

 __figure it out__
 __fill in__ :two: __4__ To inform one of something.
 In this usage, a noun or pronoun can be used between “fill” and “in.” _Fill me in—what happened at the party last night?_ _The weekly newsletter is intended to fill in everyone about company policy, but no one reads it._ _Thank you for filling us in._
 __fill up__ __4__ To put fuel in a vehicle’s gas tank. _Let me just stop and fill up before we get on the highway._
-__filled to the brim__ __1__ Completely full; teeming; having no room to spare. _I’ve got so many meetings and deadlines these days that my schedule is filled to the brim!_ __2__ Intensely experiencing a particular feeling or emotion. _She is filled to the brim with nervous energy now that her performance is just a week away._
+__filled to the brim__ :two: __1__ Completely full; teeming; having no room to spare. _I’ve got so many meetings and deadlines these days that my schedule is filled to the brim!_ _A city practically filled to the brim with entertainment._ __2__ Intensely experiencing a particular feeling or emotion. _She is filled to the brim with nervous energy now that her performance is just a week away._
 __final cut__ The completed and finalized edited version of a film, as authorized by its director and producer.
 __find (something) out the hard way__ To learn or discover something through personal experience, especially that which is difficult, painful, or unpleasant.
 Can also be phrased as “find out about something the hard way.”
 __finders keepers(, losers weepers)__